samuelahmed/RSS-Reader/README.md

-Basic RSS reader to keep up with the latest news.
+Basic RSS reader to keep up with the latest news without going to multiple websites.
 - loosely styled like a terminal
 - Avoid ads and trackers
 - Focus on the content